 Our Maormer Are Different: According to lore they have blank eyes and chameleon-like skin, can tame sea serpents, and are lead by an undying wizard.

-The Unseen: Have yet to be encountered within an Elder Scrolls game.
+The Unseen: Have yet to be encountered within a main series Elder Scrolls game, though they are making an appearance in The Elder Scrolls Online.

 The Pariah Elves of Orsinium, in the Wrothgarian Mountains, commonly known as Orcs.
 The first orcs were created when Boethiah devoured the Aldmeri spirit Trinimac; Trinimac's followers were transformed, gaining green skin, skill with weapons and a somewhat bestial appearance, and Trinimac's remains became the Daedra Malacath, who became the Orc's patron deity and the central figure in Orcish religion.